 Well, it took me a while to reach those borders.
 If you are not interested in how I got there, jump to Dispute Resolution and Enforcement in Cyberspace right away.

-I spoke without notes but, as it turned out when I got back home, with a fever.
+I spoke without notes but, as it turned out when I got back home, with a high fever.
 Perhaps that wasn’t helpful.
-Anyway, here’s what my speech sounded like in my head.
-There is a German version, which can be found here.
+Anyway, here’s what my speech sounded like in my head, based on my transcript.
+I made a German version of it, which can be found here.

 Crossing borders in dispute resolution.
 A talk like this, by a lawyer, will evoke the usual associations: must be about international arbitration and international courts of law.
 Yes, it is to some extent.
 But apart from that, shall we attempt to cross a few borders?
 Including some so far away that they might seem imaginary?